cibere/FirefoxKeywordBookmarks/README.md

 # Flow.Launcher.Plugin.FirefoxKeywordBookmarks
 A plugin for flow launcher that lets you open firefox bookmarks from their keyword.

+## Tips

+Set the score value for the plugin to 10 or something similiar, so it is at the top of the results.

 ## Useage
 Start typing the keyword in the flow launcher menu, and after some time, it will appear (make sure to include the `:`).
 > [!NOTE]